robfisc/folderbox/README.md

 ## Introduction

-folderbox achieves its solutions by creating one landscape A4 page for five folders (see [Example](#example) below).
+folderbox achieves its goals by creating one landscape A4 page for five folders (see [Example](#example) below).
 The number five corresponds both to the capacity of standard archive box (approx. inside dimensions 41 x 32 x 28 cm), and provides enough width to fit five labels of approx. 5 cm next to each other.
 The resulting document containing one or multiple pages with labels for boxes simultaneously serves as catalogue that indexes the contents of those boxes.

 Personal remark: